 Hello there.
 I trust all is well with you.

-Today I’ll discuss about a Dynamo Challenge for Dynamo users within our company and we call this challenge as “dynamo hackathon”
+Today I’ll discuss Dynamo Challenge for Dynamo users within our company and we call this challenge as “dynamo hackathon”

 First Challenge Description:

-Part of the new state of the art research laboratory is plant equipment that services the building and is housed in several building adjacent to the structure.
+Part of the new state of the art research laboratory is planting equipment that services the building and is housed in the different building adjacent to the structure.
 Each of these buildings has a distinctive flue extract tower that rises above the building.

-It is envisage that the tower structure will be formed from steel, beams, columns and bracing (see image below) so produce a graph that the user can assign the sizes of the elements.
+It is envisaged that the tower structure will be formed from steel, beams, columns and bracing (see image below) to produce a graph that the user can assign the sizes of the elements.

 Now let start the fun!

 Based on the description given, we need to provide a node that the user can specify for the height, width, and length of the structures.

 First, look for the “Number Slider” node searching on the Library of by right-clicking on the working area.

 And place 3 of this and name it accordingly.
 I’ll leave it to you to provide the minimum, maximum and step values.